KnpLabs/DictionaryBundle/README.md

                 us: USA
                 ca: Canada
 ```
-The dictionary `world` will now contains its own values in addition
+The dictionary `world` will now contain its own values in addition
 to the `europe` values.

 **Note**: You must define the initial dictionary **BEFORE** the extended one.